linux-can/can-utils/Readme.md

 will use fragementation, emitting 1+ CAN frames.

-# Enable j1939
+## Enable j1939 (obsolete!)

 CAN has no protocol id field.
-Actions need to be performed to enable can-j1939 for a network device

-### on socket connect

-Open a socket and bind to a network interface.
+The can-j1939 stack only activates when a socket opens for a network device.

-This is the latest method, and preferred for mainline inclusion
+The methods described here existed in earlier implementations.

 ### netlink